Renewable energy facts

-In 2017 there were 36 operational co-generation units at pulp and paper mills and 41 Independent Power Providers (IPP) using biomass.
-Electrical capacity of pulp and paper co-generation was 3,427 MW, while heat capacity was 1,384 MW.
+In 2018 there were 36 operational co-generation units at pulp and paper mills and 41 Independent Power Providers (IPP) using biomass.
+Electrical capacity of pulp and paper co-generation was 3,427 MW, while heat capacity was 1,348 MW.
 IPP capacity for electricity and heat was 794 MW and 400 MW, respectively.
-There are also 364 bioheat projects, of which 70% are less than 1MW.
+In 2017, there were also 351 bioheat projects, of which 82% are less than 1MW.
 Institutions, including schools and hospitals, are the strongest market for bioheat in Canada.

 Wood derived material is the most commonly used biomass.

 Canada’s total production of biomass energy has been between 504 and 610 petajoules since 2000.
 The production of wood pellets has been increasing slowly throughout that time.
 Solid and liquid wood waste make up between 65% and 76% of total biomass energy.